vhscom/sveltekit-oauth/README.md

 ## Motivation

-SvelteKitAuth is inspired by the [NextAuth.js](https://next-auth.js.org/) package built for the Next.js SSR framework for React.
+SvelteKit OAuth is inspired by the [NextAuth.js](https://next-auth.js.org/) package built for the Next.js SSR framework for React.
 Unlike NextAuth.js it is completely unopinionated and only provides implementations for default flows, while still empowering users to add their own providers.

-As it leverages classes and Typescript, the implementation of such providers is very straightforward, and in the future it will even be possible to register multiple SvelteKitAuth handlers in the same project, should the need arise, by leveraging a class-based client and server setup.
+As it leverages classes and TypeScript, the implementation of such providers is very straightforward, and in the future it will even be possible to register multiple SvelteKit OAuth handlers in the same project, should the need arise, by leveraging a class-based client and server setup.

 ## Examples